matti/k8s-prestop-sidecar/README.md

 # k8s-prestop-sidecar

-returns 200 or 503 from / depending on /stop or /play
+returns 503 from / after a call to /stop which hangs for 31s